AdamSobieski/Argumentation/README.md

 [Secure Multipurpose Internet Mail Extensions (S/MIME)](https://en.wikipedia.org/wiki/S/MIME) enables security features for MIME messages including [digitally signing](https://en.wikipedia.org/wiki/Digital_signature) messages.

 New MIME `Content` headers could be designed for granting permissions and authorizations to and between parts of complex MIME messages, resembling [permissions policies](https://w3c.github.io/webappsec-permissions-policy/) for `<iframe>` nested content and involving HTTP headers.

+## Serialization and Deserialization

+Traditional approaches to [serializing](https://en.wikipedia.org/wiki/Serialization) objects have typically involved transforming object graphs into and from single formats, e.g., binary data, JSON, YAML, XML, or RDF.

+Objects could, additionally, be serialized into and be deserialized from MIME messages.
+During serialization, algorithms could add parts to MIME messages, each part having its own format.
+During deserialization, interrelated message parts would be processed back into objects.

+With support for `multipart/alternative` parts and subparts, serialization algorithms would be able to add multiple alternatives into MIME messages and deserialization algorithms would be able to contextually choose from or select from these.
+Uses for this include [internationalization and localization](https://en.wikipedia.org/wiki/Internationalization_and_localization) where alternative parts could differ in terms of language.

 ## Comparing Message Models